NandoBaroni/Japan/README.md

   - **Travel Tips**:

-.
-Tip 1: Timing is Everything in Kyoto.
-.
-Tip 2: Avoid Crowds in Peak Season.
-.
-Tip 3: Respect the Culture.
-.
-Tip 4: Get a Bus and Subway Pass.
-.
-Tip 5: Embrace Tradition.
-.
-Tip 6: Learn The Japanese Art of Living.
-.
-The Cultural Significance of Kyoto..
+Tip 1: Timing is Everything in Kyoto; Tip 2: Avoid Crowds in Peak Season; Tip 3: Respect the Culture; Tip 4: Get a Bus and Subway Pass; Tip 5: Embrace Tradition; Tip 6: Learn The Japanese Art of Living; The Cultural Significance of Kyoto.

 **Contributor**: Nando Baroni